-Thank you for buying this Peter Lynn product, and welcome to the World of Peter Lynn, a world of wind driven excitement, where people passionately pursue their dreams whether that's freeriding at a local beach or enjoying the virgin snow on a back country adventure.
-Peter Lynn is there to help them pursue their dreams, Peter Lynn is here to help you pursue your dream, making you achieve your ultimate challenge.
+Thank you for buying this Peter Lynn product, and welcome to the World of Peter Lynn, a world of wind driven excitement, where people passionately pursue their dreams.
+Whether that's freeriding at a local beach or enjoying the virgin snow on a back country adventure.
+Peter Lynn is here to help you pursue your dream, making you achieve your ultimate challenge.
 Are you ready?